MyFitnessPal vs MyNetDiary: Features, Database & Accuracy Compared

 Picking the right diet app should not require a PhD in product comparison.
 MyFitnessPal and MyNetDiary are two of the longest-running calorie tracking apps on the market, both launched in 2005, both still actively evolving — but heading in very different directions.
 This MyNetDiary vs MyFitnessPal comparison breaks down what actually matters: food database quality, nutrient tracking depth, logging speed, pricing, and the features you get before spending a dollar.
 (For a broader look at how diet tracker apps compare across the market, see our insider guide.)

 MyFitnessPal is the most recognized name in calorie tracking, built on a massive crowdsourced food database and broad device integrations.
 Now owned by Francisco Partners, it offers Free, Premium ($79.99/year), and Premium+ ($99.99/year) tiers.
-It holds strong star ratings on the App Store and Google Play, backed by millions of user reviews.
+It holds a 4.7 cumulative rating on the App Store (2.1M+ ratings) and 4.4 on Google Play (2.8M+ ratings), reflecting years of strong user satisfaction.

 MyNetDiary took a different path, prioritizing database verification and nutritional depth over sheer size.
-It offers a generous free tier (barcode scanning, 108 nutrients, no ads), Premium at $59.99/year, and Premium Plus ($99.99/year) with AI Coach and advanced features.
+It offers a generous free tier (barcode scanning, 108 nutrients, no ads) with no account creation or email address required — you can start tracking immediately and anonymously.
+Premium at $59.99/year and Premium Plus ($99.99/year) add AI Coach and advanced features.
 Both apps are available on the App Store, Google Play, and the web.

 Both apps handle the basics: food logging, calorie tracking, goal setting, and weight monitoring.
 The differences show up in where each draws the line between free and paid, and those differences have a real impact on user experience.

-The pattern is straightforward: as a diet app, MyNetDiary Pro vs MyFitnessPal free tiers are not even close.
-The app puts its barcode scanner, 108 nutrients, voice logging, and ad-free calorie tracking in every user’s hands from day one.
+The pattern is straightforward: as a diet app, the MyNetDiary vs MyFitnessPal free tiers are not even close.
+MyNetDiary puts its barcode scanner, 108 nutrients, voice logging, and ad-free calorie tracking in every user's hands from day one.

 Think of it this way: MyFitnessPal covers the nutritional basics well, while MyNetDiary aims to give you the complete picture.
 MyFitnessPal tracks 17 nutrients — calories, macros, and a handful of common micros like sodium and fiber.
 By contrast, the app tracks 108, including the full spectrum of vitamins, minerals, amino acids, and fatty acid profiles.
 For a calorie tracker app, that difference is enormous.
 Both apps show these breakdowns in free and premium tiers, but the depth of detail is significantly different.
 For anyone managing a health condition, working with a dietitian, or curious about whether they are getting enough vitamin D or magnesium, the 108-nutrient app provides that level of detail where the 17-nutrient one does not.